kouki-dan/WebRTC-sample/FirebaseRTC/README.md

 See http://webrtc.org for details.

 ## How to run
-1. Modify .firebaserc.json to your project
+1. Modify .firebaserc to your project
 2. Enable Firestore API in Firebase console
 3. `firebase serve`